donny-son/donny-son.github.io/about/resume.md

 >     - *Engineering*: Machine Learning and Application, Algorithms and Applications, Sports Bigdata Analysis
 > 1. **Projects**:
 >     - *HPC(High Performance Computing) System Administrator for Graduate School of Statistics and Data Science* : Setup and maintanence of HPC server on cloud(NCP) and on-premise for Machine Learning graduate researchers.
 (2021 Fall)
->     - *Server Management / MLOps Consultation for Graduate School of Business, Finance Lab* : Hardware, software and operations setup/maintanence for supply-chain financial data analysis research team.
-Educated researchers and professor of DevOps(containerization, version control, TDD, etc) concepts and its necessity and applications on Machine Learning research.
-Also introduced novel knowledge database software(Obsidian) in order to pass on knowledge as a graph structure.
-(2021 Spring)
 >     - *[PUBG Spatiotemporal Analysis](https://github.com/donny-son/PUBG-spatio-temporal-analysis)*: Engineered PUBG telemetry data pipeline(API request -> RDBMS -> Transformation via R) by employing GCP micro server and applied spatiotemporal analytics to discover and visualize optimal early-stage survival strategy in "Karakin" via Kernel Density Estimation.
 (2020 Spring)
 > 1. **Teaching Experience**:
 >     - *Introductory Statistics* (2020 Spring)